 Best NBA Bets | Expert Picks and Odds for the NBA Games Today

-For Thursday night’s NBA schedule, there are a total of seven games airing; free best NBA bets are here.
-However, our analysts at Basketball Insiders have picked the winners of the most interesting matchups for today’s contests.
-The 2021-22 NBA regular season ends on Sunday, Apr.
-10. Free best NBA bets, expert picks and BetOnline odds are available below.
+On Friday, Apr.
+8, 2022, the NBA has a total of nine games scheduled; free best NBA bets are available.
+Though, our analysts at Basketball Insiders have focused their attention on the more important matchups.
+For a reminder, the 2021-22 NBA regular season ends on Sunday, Apr.
+10. Free best NBA bets, expert picks and BetOnline odds are featured below.

-Additionally, the 76ers (49-30) are 1.5-point favorites over the Raptors (46-33) at Scotiabank Arena.
-This intriguing rematch will begin at 7:30 p.m.
-ET.
-Philadelphia has won three straight games.
-For tonight’s contest, the team will have to find a way to win without Matisse Thybulle.
-On the other side, Toronto is 2-1 against Philadelphia in its last three head-to-head appearances.
-The Raptors won 93-88 at Wells Fargo Center on Mar.
-20.
+Considering Jarrett Allen and Dean Wade are out for tonight’s game, it makes sense why bettors are expecting the home team to win.
+Cleveland is entering this contest after suffering two straight losses.

-To add to the information above, the Sixers are 1-5 ATS in their past six games and last six road contests.
-They have played down to their competition during this stretch.
-And, the 76ers are 3-17 in their last 20 road games versus the Raptors.
-In other words, pick the Raptors to win, they will cover the spread and the total will go over 220.
+However, the Nets are 2-10 ATS in their last 12 home games.
+They are unpredictable and have a tendency to play down to their competition at Barclays Center.

+For another important trend, Brooklyn is 11-5 in its past 16 home matchups versus Cleveland.
+In short, pick the Nets to win, the Cavs will cover the spread and the total will go under 232.5.
 Other best NBA bets are on the main page.

-Lastly, in this intraconference clash, the Grizzlies (55-24) are playing the Nuggets (47-33) at Ball Arena.
-This rematch will air live tonight at 9 p.m.
+Next, in this Western Conference battle, the Trail Blazers (27-53) are facing off versus the Mavericks (50-30) at American Airlines Center.
+This game will be broadcasted live at 8:30 p.m.
 ET.
-The Nuggets are 4.5-point favorites over the Grizzlies.
-A lot is at stake here.
-As stated above, the Timberwolves trail the Nuggets by two games.
-If Denver manages to defeat Memphis, the team’s final regular season opponent will be the Los Angeles Lakers.
+The Mavs are heavy 17.5-point favorites over the Trail Blazers.
+Dallas is behind Golden State by only one game in the standings.
+On the other side, it should go without saying that Portland is eliminated from playoff contention.

-Upon further review of the injury report, the Nuggets had a couple of major losses this season.
-But, the Grizzlies are without Ja Morant.
-For that reason, the odds favor Denver.
-The Nuggets are 6-1 in their last seven home matchups versus the Grizzlies.
-In closing, pick the Nuggets to win, they will cover the spread and the total will go over 233.
+And the Trail Blazers have five players out for the season.
+They have also lost their last nine games.
+Meanwhile, the Mavericks are 7-3 in their past 10 contests.
+Since Portland is 1-12 in its previous 13 road games, Dallas is the most logical pick in this one.
+In summary, pick the Mavericks to win, they will cover the spread and the total will go over 220.
 Best NBA bets articles are on the main page.

+Moving on to our final pick of the day, the Suns (63-17) are squaring off against the Jazz (48-32) at 9:30 p.m.
+ET.
+With Phoenix locking up the top seed in the Western Conference, this contest means more to Utah.
+The Jazz trail the fifth-seeded Mavericks by two games, and the team has only a half-game lead over the Nuggets.

+While the Suns are 10-3 in their last 13 contests, the Jazz have won three of their past four games.
+More importantly, Phoenix is 3-10 in its previous 13 road matchups versus Utah.
+Taking everything into account, pick the Jazz to win, they will cover the spread and the total will go under 227.
+Best NBA bets articles are on the main page.

-BetOnline is one of the top sportsbooks in Colorado, Massachusetts, Minnesota, Pennsylvania, Tennessee, Texas and Wisconsin.
+BetOnline is one of the most recommended sportsbooks in Arizona, Illinois, Michigan, New York, North Carolina, Ohio, Oregon, Texas, Utah and Wisconsin.

 NBA Team Salaries